lightbits/verlossen/readme.md

 ##Development log:##

+###Day 17 (April 15.
+2015)###
+Alright, sat down and worked out some kinks.
+My problem this whole time has basically been how to perform that prediction step on the client, so that there will be as little difference between what you have simulated locally and the latest server update.

+There were several things that threw me off while implementing this though.
+One, is that the game loop basically consists of things being done at different rates.
+The input is sampled and sent at one rate, but the game is being advanced at another.
+This meant that if the game tickrate was higher than the input sampling rate, then the same input would be applied for more than one frame.

+This was important to get right in the prediction routine.
+I fixed it by labelling each input, clientside, with a counter that increases each game tick.
+So if A and B are inputs, then B.label - A.label gives me the number of frames that B was used for.

+Second, is that VSync messed everything up.
+When VSync is enabled, a call to ``SDL_RenderPresent`` will essentially put the calling thread to sleep, until "vertical blank".
+Naturally, this is going to ruin all my timer loops, since I'm not using multiple threads.

+As of now I have VSync disabled, since I don't want to deal with threading.
+But it's probably something I'll want to have a look at.

+Anyway, it's fun when stuff works after fiddling with it for too long.
+All I have to show right now is just boring squares though.

 ###Day 16 (April 13.
 2015)###
 Hmmm.
 There is something slightly off about the prediction scheme I'm running.
 I think it may have to do with some timing issues.
 I also realized that having